- Authors must be either Canadian citizens or permanent residents of Canada

 - The book must be copyrighted within the last six years and the author must retain all rights

-- $100 plus GST per fiction and non-fiction entry (Paypal or cheque made payable to Vivalogue Publishing)
+- $125 plus GST per fiction, non-fiction and children’s book entry (Paypal or cheque made payable to Vivalogue Publishing)

 - The fee is refundable only in the case of the entry being ruled ineligible

-- Hard copies of books entered to the competition must be mailed to:
+- One copy of each book entered to the competition must be mailed to:

 - Copies submitted cannot be returned to the author